-With so many options out there, it can be overwhelming to choose a pension fund.
+With so many options out there, it can be overwhelming to choose a pension fund in Ireland.
 Before making your decision, a couple of elements need to be taken into account.

-Here is what you need to do before choosing a pension plan:
+Here is what you need to do before choosing a pension plan in Ireland:

-For more detailed information, we would highly recommend talking to a financial advisor.
+For more detailed information about pension investment options, we would highly recommend talking to pension fund advisors in Ireland.
 They have more knowledge and expertise and will make the process easier for you.

 2. Find a pension fund that you can afford

-3. Get advice from a qualified financial advisor
+3. Get advice from a qualified pension fund advisor

 Choosing a pension fund is a very important step in preparing for your retirement.
-You need to be assured that the pension plan you choose is to your best advantage.
+You need to be assured that you are choosing the best pension plan in Ireland.
 A financial advisor will assess your situation, find the best solution for you and guide you along the way.

-At Greenway, our qualified financial advisors provide clear and constructive advice about pensions.
-We assess your situation and help you find the best pension plan.
-You can get in touch directly with a financial advisor by calling 01 853 2727.
+At Greenway, our qualified pension fund advisors provide clear and constructive advice about pensions.
+We assess your situation and help you find the best pension plan in Ireland.
+You can get in touch directly with pension fund advisors by calling 01 853 2727.
 If you want to let us know more about your situation and be called back, feel free to fill in the contact form here.

 Pension funds available in Ireland